or: Homage to Mildred Marsh and Cynthia Blake

 The aesthetic appeal of the 60s dots is easy to see in the example below, which I have shown before — half-inch squares from the Fantastic Four 89, 1969.
 Again, the darker tint is not a checkerboard but more like a grid of inked colour with round ‘holes’ in it.
 I call these dots ‘negative dots’ — as opposed to the positive dots of the 25% tint, which are clearly dots composed of coloured ink.
 Negative dots in the 50% tints are a signature feature of the acetate method, just as the lines were in Craftint.

 As with actual holes in a solid object, like a sieve or colander, whatever is under the holes shows through them.
 In this case it is mostly not white but yellow, where both magenta and cyan tints have been printed over ‘solid’ 100% yellow — like Lana Lang’s hair.
-On the Thing’s face, though, the cyan tint is printed on white paper, and unlike Lana’s curtain, does not show a checkerboard appearance, but negative dots.
+On the Thing’s face, the cyan tint is mostly printed on white paper (actually a 25% yellow dot tint).
+Unlike Lana’s curtain, it does not show a checkerboard appearance, but negative dots again.

 Below is another example, from Strange Tales 110 — not from a scan this time, but a photograph taken through a USB microscope.
 Here we see the light and dark tints of cyan printed on a white background, and next to each other.

 And again we see negative dots, not a checkerboard.
 In my experience looking at 1960s Marvel and DC comics, the darker tint is more likely to show the negative dots appearance.
 Here is an illustration of a 60% tint from the 1965 book Preparing art for printing by Stone and Eckstein (Van Nostrand Reinhold, New York) p.44.
-It doesn’t mean ‘c.60%’ as in approx. 60%; ‘a.’ was 10% and ‘b.’ was 30%.
+(It doesn’t mean ‘c.60%’ as in ‘approximately 60%’; in this illustration, ‘a.’ showed a 10% tint, and ‘b.’ was 30%.)

 Tints made of both positive and negative dots, when printed on paper in liquid ink, are prone to becoming darker than intended due to dot gain, as defined here (though that web page is about offset litho printing, not the old school comics variety).
 On newsprint dot gain is particularly likely, largely due to ink spreading between the coarse fibres of the paper.
 On the other hand, you have probably seen parts of old comic books where insufficient ink or low pressure in the printing press have created very light tints, or even complete gaps in the colour images.
 Even ‘solid colour’ tends to contain patchy white areas due to fast printing and rough paper.